InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 * 2 ipynb notebook stored in a unique folder
 * The MN_accesses.shp stored in the data subfolder
-* The NHDWaterbody.shp stored in the data subfolder
+* The NHDWaterbody.shp stored within a folder named shape within the data subfolder

 ## Open Jupyter notebook from OSGeo4W by runnning: